hgonomeg/Gravity/README.md

 User input is processed by a separate GUI object (an instance of `UI_state`).
 GUI handles mouse and keyboard events and manages its' internal state of widgets called "tools" (eg. celestial body generator, celestial body selector).
+All GUI widgets were implemented manually for the purpose of this project and their layout is hard-coded for the sake of simplicity.
 ## Current completion status
 * `Celestial_body` is implemented
 * Both `Planet` and `Star` are drafted for further expansion